On straightening for Segal spaces: Introduction

-The purpose of this text is to establish a version of straightening and unstraightening for $(\infty, d)$-categories (henceforth just referred to as \emph{$d$-categories}).
-Recall that the theory of $d$-categories is currently much less developed than that of $1$-categories; it is already not straightforward to compare the various different homotopy-theoretic models for $d$-categories (see e.g.\ \cite{sim12} for a textbook account and \cite{bar21} for a more recent state of affairs).
-Nonetheless, $d$-categories have been of interest in various areas of mathematics, also outside of the realm of category theory itself.
-For example, in (derived) algebraic geometry, they appear in the six functor formalism ($d=2$) \cite{gai16, mac21} and other constructions involving correspondences \cite{cal21}, while in topology they arise in factorization homology \cite{aya18, sch14} and notably in topological field theories \cite{lur10, cal19}.
+The purpose of this text is to establish a version of straightening and unstraightening for $(\infty, d)$-categories.
+Recall that at the moment, the theory of $(\infty, d)$-categories is only in the first stages of its development, in particular when compared to $(\infty, 1)$-category theory; it is already not straightforward to compare the various different homotopy-theoretic models for $(\infty, d)$-categories (see e.g.\ \cite{sim12} for a textbook account and \cite{bar21} for a more recent state of affairs).
+Nonetheless, $(\infty, d)$-categories have been of interest in various areas of mathematics, also outside of the realm of category theory itself.
+For example, higher categories play a role in (derived) algebraic geometry via the six functor formalism ($d=2$) \cite{gai16, mac21} and other constructions involving correspondences \cite{cal21}, while in topology they arise in factorization homology \cite{aya18, sch14} and notably in topological field theories \cite{cal19, lur10}.

+Given the central place of the (un)straightening correspondence in $(\infty, 1)$-category theory, it seems fair to say that the lack of a higher-categorical version of this correspondence has been one of the main problems in the theory of $(\infty, d)$-categories (henceforth simply referred to as \emph{$d$-categories}).
+For instance, the unstraightening procedure could be useful in the study of lax natural transformations between diagrams of $d$-categories and in the study of (lax) limits and colimits.
+Our main results establish such a procedure and show that it is essentially unique.